 The Pin description

-The good thing about this is that it always, always works.
+The good thing about this method is that it always, always works.
 Pinterest always picks it up, and you don’t need a plugin.
-The bad thing is that the alt image field is supposed to be a brief description of the image for visually impaired visitors, so this isn’t really the right way to use it.
+And therefore it doesn’t break if you get rid of a plugin.

 Kristie Hill shows you a way to manually code your pin description in its own field.
 Unfortunately, when I tried this, Pinterest didn’t pick it up.
 This is a known bug they’ve been working on since 2017, so I’m not holding my breath.
 No, you’re not imagining things: Pinterest has a shocking lack of tech expertise for a tech company.